-- A severe error code indicates that the driver, firmware or adapter is behaving abnormally and your intervention is required to correct the problem. - A malfunction error code indicates that there is a problem with the system, but your intervention is not required. - A command error code indicates that an event has transpired, but does not require your intervention.
-An event may be problem-oriented, such as an invalid fabric command sub-type.
-An event may not be problem-oriented, such as exhausted retries on PLOGI or PDISC.
+- A severe error code indicates that the driver, firmware or adapter is behaving abnormally and your intervention is required to correct the issue. - A malfunction error code indicates that there is an issue with the system, but your intervention is not required. - A command error code indicates that an event has transpired, but does not require your intervention.
+An event may be issue-oriented, such as an invalid fabric command sub-type.
+An event may not be issue-oriented, such as exhausted retries on PLOGI or PDISC.